Mary Schmich

 Mary Theresa Schmich (/ʃmiːk/ SHMEEK; born November 29, 1953) is an American journalist.
 She was a columnist for the Chicago Tribune from 1992 to 2021, winning the Pulitzer Prize in 2012.
 Her columns were syndicated nationally by Tribune Content Agency.
-She wrote the comic strip Brenda Starr, Reporter for the last 28 of its 60 years and she wrote the 1997 column 'Advice, like youth, probably just wasted on the young', with the often quoted "Do one thing every day that scares you", frequently misattributed to Eleanor Roosevelt.
-The article is often referred to as, 'Wear Sunscreen'.
+She wrote the comic strip Brenda Starr, Reporter for the last 28 of its 60 years and she wrote the 1997 column Wear Sunscreen.
+The line "Do one thing every day that scares you" from the column has frequently been misattributed to Eleanor Roosevelt.

 Biography

 Born in Savannah, Georgia, the oldest of eight children, Schmich spent her childhood in Georgia.
 She attended high school in Phoenix, Arizona, and earned a B.A. from Pomona College.

 After working in college admissions for three years and spending a year and a half in France, Schmich attended journalism school at Stanford.
 She has worked as a reporter at the Palo Alto Peninsula Times Tribune, the Orlando Sentinel and since 1985 at the Tribune, where she was a national correspondent based in Atlanta for five years.
 Her column started in 1992 and was interrupted for a year when she attended Harvard on a Nieman Fellowship for journalists.

 From 1985 Schmich was the writer of Brenda Starr, Reporter until its final appearance in January 2011.
 The long-lived comic strip, set in Chicago, was created by Dale Messick for the Chicago Tribune Syndicate in 1940.
 Messick continued to the early 1980s; Schmich was the third and final writer, working with the second and third artists.

 She has also worked as a professional barrelhouse and ragtime piano player.

 About four times a year for some years, Schmich and fellow Tribune metro columnist Eric Zorn wrote a week of columns that consisted of a back-and-forth exchange of letters.
 Each December since 1999, Schmich and Zorn have hosted the "Songs of Good Cheer" holiday caroling parties at the Old Town School of Folk Music to raise money for the Tribune Holiday Fund charities.
 On December 18, 2020, because of the COVID-19 pandemic, Schmich and Zorn held a virtual streaming event that was livecast over YouTube.

 Schmich won the annual Pulitzer Prize for Commentary, recognizing 2011 work with the Tribune, citing "her wide range of down-to-earth columns that reflect the character and capture the culture of her famed city."